Online Stochastic Matching: New Algorithms and Bounds: Edge-weighted matching with integral arrival rates

-In this case, the analysis is the same as the warm-up algorithm and we still get a $0.729$ competitive ratio for these edges.
+In this case, the analysis is the same as Case 1 in the warm-up analysis.
+Thus, the probability that edge $s$ is added to the matching is $0.729 f_e^*$.

-\item Case 2: $s$ is adjacent to some large edge $\ell$.
+\item \textbf{Case 2:} $s$ is adjacent to some large edge $\ell$.

-For this case, let $f_{\ell}$ be the value of the largest neighboring edge in the original LP solution.
-Then $s$ achieves a ratio of
+For this case, let $f_{\ell}^*$ be the value of the largest neighboring edge in the original LP solution.
+Then the probability that edge $s$ is added to the matching is

-This follows from Lemma~\ref{lem:ew0}; in particular, the first two terms are the result of how we set $f_s$ in the algorithm, while the two numbers, $0.1484$ and $0.5803$, are the probabilities that $s$ is matched when it is in $M_2$ and $M_1$, respectively.
-Note that for $f_{\ell} \in [0,1)$ this is a decreasing function with respect to $f_{\ell}$.
-So the worst case is $f_{\ell} = 1-1/e$ (due to constraint~\ref{cons:single} in LP~\ref{lp:stoch-match}) and we have a ratio of
+This follows from Lemma~\ref{lem:ew0}; in particular, the first two terms are the result of how we set $\tilde{f}_s$ in the algorithm, while the two numbers, $0.1484$ and $0.5803$, are the probabilities that $s$ is matched when it is in $M_2$ and $M_1$, respectively.
+Note that for $f_{\ell}^* \in [0,1)$ this is a decreasing function in $f_{\ell}^*$.
+So the worst case is when $f_{\ell}^* = 1-\frac{1}{\euler}$ (due to third constraint in the LP~\eqref{cons:single}) Thus, the probability that edge $s$ is added to the matching is